History of Oprah Winfrey in Timeline

 2009: Apologized to James Frey

-2009: Filming in Denmark
+2009: Oprah Films Interviews in Denmark

-In 2009, Oprah Winfrey filmed a series of interviews in Denmark, highlighting its citizens as the happiest people in the world.
+In 2009, Oprah Winfrey filmed a series of interviews in Denmark highlighting its citizens as the happiest people in the world.

-2009: Planned Launch of OWN
+2009: Delayed Launch of OWN

-May 2010: Oprah's Angel Network Shut Down
+May 2010: Oprah's Angel Network Shuts Down

-2010: Criticism from Bill O'Reilly
+2010: Bill O'Reilly Criticizes Oprah's Denmark Shows

 In 2010, Bill O'Reilly of Fox News criticized Oprah Winfrey's shows filmed in Denmark for promoting a left-wing society.